mozilla/data-docs/src/cookbooks/bigquery-airflow.md

     retry_delay: 30m
 ```

-The `bqetl_clients_ids` DAG and the created query will be executed on a daily basis at 02:00 UTC.
+In this example, the `bqetl_clients_ids` DAG and the created query will be executed on a daily basis at 02:00 UTC.

 Run `./script/generate_airflow_dags` to generate the Airflow DAG.
 Task dependencies that are defined in bigquery-etl and
 dependencies to stable tables are determined automatically.
 Generated DAGs are written to the `dags/` directory and